jwily/react-chess/README.md

 ![chrome_GL61zxWGy4](https://github.com/jwily/react-chess/assets/87846621/148cf7b4-e494-4e8a-bab0-90310b27c527)

 A personal project that I undertook to keep sharpen my React skills and discover what it takes algorithmically to "play" on a chess board represented by a matrix.
-Live play with websockets and a Flask + PostgreSQL back end.
+Play live with a friend through the power of websockets and a Flask + PostgreSQL back end.

 I love tabletop games, and while I am not an avid chess player myself, I can't help but be in awe of the history and mystique surrounding this legendary game.
 Thus, when I decided to make use of my programming skills to begin exploring the world of tabletop games, I chose to begin with the grandfather of them all.